The Lawyer's Guide to Pet Care

 A Legal Guide to Pet Care

 Pets provide a great deal of love and companionship to people, and are treasured members of many families.
-Most of the staff here at Kurtz and Blum are proud pet owners.
+Most of the staff here at Kurtz & Blum, PLLC are proud pet owners.
 However, owning a pet comes with certain responsibilities that can be enforced legally.
 If you are a pet owner or are interested in becoming a pet owner, there are many laws and ordinances that you need to know about.
 Failure to follow the rules can result in that your pet being sent to the pound and you facing criminal charges in court.

 Proper Veterinary Care: